rbong/envi/README.md

 envi
 ====

-A dynamic file-passing and auto navigation bash script for vifm, vim, and a shell.
+A dynamic file-passing and auto navigation bash script for vifm, Vim, and a shell.
 It uses tmux for servers.
 It is invisible in the shell; no navigation commands are shown.
 It is fairly extensible through rebindings.
-More modularity is coming through updates.
+More modularity is coming through updates. envi exists because of the efficiency of working with the three major abstractions of data separately; text, programs, and directories.
+I didn't want ugly slow addons in Vim for navigation, or have to close Vim to open multiple files or navigate.
+I often found myself opening all three of the programs envi uses together, because vifm opens files in Vim automatically and I often wanted to see extra information in my shell.

 dependencies
 ====

-envi needs vifm, tmux, vim, and a terminal emulator (tested with xterm and st).
+envi needs vifm, tmux, Vim, and a terminal emulator (tested with xterm and st).
 A tiling window manager is recommended.

 installation